 - i.
 When not in use all portable devices such as laptop computers must be retained in a secure environment.
 This may include a lockable store cupboard with controlled access, or lockable metal cabinets, but again with controlled access. - ii.
 All portable devices must be security marked (etched, UV pen, etc.) as soon as received into a department or service, and then added to the appropriate inventory. - iii.
 When portable devices are taken off premises, all users must ensure that they take adequate precautions to protect the equipment against theft or accidental damage at all times, e.g. not left visible but locked away. - iv.
 No portable devices must be left in an unattended vehicle at any time. - v.
 All School laptops leaving site, must be encrypted to ensure safe guarding of data. - vi.
-The School must make users aware of insurance arrangements and the user's obligation s before allowing the device to be taken off the premises.
+The School must make users aware of insurance arrangements and the user's obligations before allowing the device to be taken off the premises. - vii.

-- vii.
 Users who travel with School laptops must make regular backups of data contained on the laptop. - viii.
 Laptop computers must not be connected to the network unless anti-virus software has been installed.
 It is the user's responsibility to ensure the anti-virus software is kept up to date, a fault ticket must be logged by the user, in the event of an issue with the anti-virus software updating. - ix.
 Records must be maintained by the school administrative team, which detail their portable devices including type, serial number.
 A record for signing out and return of the device must be put in place. - x.
-Portable devices must only be used in connection with the School.
 Portable devices such as USB storage pens, hard drives and memory cards must be encrypted.
-Only encrypted devices are sanction for use with School. - xi.
+Only school procured encrypted devices are sanctioned for use.
+Personal devices will be blocked from the school network, using Device Control policies, from 2016 onwards - xi.
 Portable devices must never contain any more data than is the absolute minimum required.